jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But there's a roadblock; do you know if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you where to get your local business by-laws, building codes, tax laws?

-Even without antagonists, our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
+Even without antagonists, our society's rulebook is so large and dense, we all live under the threat of making a mistake for "not reading the fine-print" and being hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
 And what if antagonists want to attack us?
 It's so easy for anyone with the resources to find "a problem" and use their Death Star to start a lawsuit, deny a claim, or shut your business down.

 Technologically speaking there's absolutely no reason for this.
-How is it that Linux software is worth billions, literally runs the internet, and you can download it by pressing this button.
+How is it that Linux software is worth billions, literally runs the internet, operates every Android phone; and you can download it by pressing this button.

 <a href="https://github.com/torvalds/linux/archive/master.zip" target="_blank" class="button primary large">Instantly Download Billion Dollar Software For Free</a>

 But to access our our home insurance policy we do what?
 What does it take to get the blueprints to our home?
-The rules, regulations, laws, politics that govern our lives is a complete mystery to most people.
+The rules, regulations, laws, that govern our lives is a complete mystery to most people.
 And that makes us dependent on people like claims adjusters, building inspectors, or lawyers.

 The truth is, regular people can work as freely as the _Cities: Skylines_ clip above.
-Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases can literally put the power to work in our hands!
+Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases can literally put the power in our hands!

-We will, once we make a rulebook that's easy to use, friendly, and reasonable.
-It will be a guide so you fully understand what you should be doing, let you ask informed questions if something doens't make sense, and fight back if you think something is wrong.
+We'll make a rulebook that's easy to use, friendly, and reasonable.
+This rulebook empowers Main Street to fully understand what we should be doing, lets us ask informed questions if something doesn't make sense, and fight back if we think something is wrong.

 But this updated rulebook will only be a happy reality once Main Street uses Techvolution as their shield and motivation to bring-on the era of mass-collaboration.
-We'll need to do it too—a modern rulebook is the best weapon to fight off Darth Blockbuster; which is why it's worth fighting for.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
 He's building a new store and a complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
 By empowering us to become player gods, we make better choices, and increase our independence.
 The more we us digital tools the more we can integrate "rules" like building codes into our apps.
 We'll talk about making the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._

 ## Click

 What makes something click in a person's mind?
 If only we knew.
 Sadly, we can't decide to cry, scream, or love.
-We must wait for a connection.
+WE all must wait for a connection.
 Here's some stand-up that'll probably make you laugh, I'll make a point afterwards.

 https://www.youtube.com/watch?v=ZOiPQ8nqB1s&feature=youtu.be&t=15

-Note, followers extras today complain about everything because they've forgotten they can be player gods who do something about whatever sucks in the world.
+Note, it's the extras of the Industrial Age who complain about everything because they've forgotten they can have fun playing the game of civlization.

 Here's my point, nobody knows how or why something clicks.
 However, we do understand when it does—when we can't go back.
 And could you ever drop Netflix and do back to Blockbuster?
 What about flipping through encyclopedia books, or calling a taxi-cab?
 Of course not, and that's a good sign you're already a believer in the Internet Age.

 So, lets return to the book and our mission.
-I want you to drop the era of mass-production and Left/Right politics for Techvolution—a new philosophy that gives Main Street the right and duty to upgrade our civilization to the Internet Age.
-You are the true and rightful player god who should control our society's levers of power.
+I want you to drop the era of mass-production and Left/Right politics for Techvolution—a new philosophy that gives Main Street the right and duty to upgrade our civilization to the Internet Age and lets Main Street work in the era of mass-collaboration.
+You are the player god who should control our society's levers of power.
 The antagonists are just pretenders.

 # Mid Point